Tkhines on Record: Women’s Prayers and Men’s Voices

 The “Jüdischer Jargon” record (as the Yiddish language is referred to on the label of Julius Guttman’s 1927 Polydor record) represents experiences and forms of speech that were recognizable to a Yiddish-speaking public.
 These records extend and transform the lineage of maskilic literature.
 The maskilim, adherents of the Haskalah or Jewish enlightenment, counted among their ranks a cohort of pioneering Yiddish authors of the 19th century.
 Maskilic Yiddish writers such as Yisroel Aksenfeld and Ayzik Dik, created works that were written with the didactic purpose of highlighting the “primitiveness” of traditional Jewish lifeways, seeking to “convert” the Yiddish speaking masses to a modern sensibility.
 In the process of authoring these works of literature, they preserved ethnographic details of the heterogeneity and creativity of non-elite culture in the Jewish world of Eastern Europe.

 Julius Guttman (1878-1942), who also went by the name Yidl, was a veteran actor of the Jewish Theater in Lemberg.
 He had been trained as an accountant and was the son of an elite family.
 His brother Shmuel Guttman was the Chief Rabbi of the Temple Synagogue of Lemberg.
 Guttman came to the theater as an adult but spent over two decades working as a script writer and performer.
-He made his first records in 1906 and continued to record over the following decade, appearing on dozens of sides for the Gramophone, recording first in Lemberg and later on trips to Vienna and London.
+He made his first records in 1906 and continued to record over the following decade, appearing on dozens of sides for the Gramophone record label, recording first in Lemberg and later on trips to Vienna and London.
 It is unclear from the available discographic information, whether Guttman’s “Tchines leinen,” issued on a German imprint in 1927, is a reissue of an earlier recording made in his active recording year.
 Among his recordings are other theatrical representations of Jewish life, including a recreation of a wedding ritual “Chuson Kale besingen, Szene,” ini which Guttman plays the role of a badkhn, the traditional wedding poet-entertainer whose performance typically included the recitation of rhymed verses that were meant to elicit weeping from the bride and other wedding guests.
 Another record is “Hakufes Feiertagsszene,” a sonic recreation of the festive carnivalesque dancing and singing on the Simkhes Toyre holiday, typified by the auctioning of the honor of carrying the Torah to raise money for the community.

 On “Tchines leinen,” Guttman plays the role of a grandmother praying.
 The records begins with another actor, ambiguously gendered, asking their grandmother to pray for them in a time of need.
 The grandmother begins to pray, “Listen my child: in the Tsene Rene we read thus…” The Tsene Rene is the Yiddish language translation and adaptation of the Bible that is firmly associated with women’s religious lives in literary representations of Jewish domestic life.
 The printed tkhines literature, which was a substantial genre in early Yiddish publishing, includes many works of prayer, often written by male authors, meant to represent women’s practical and spiritual needs.
 The Tsene Rene is the best-known example.
 Tkhines encompass both written texts read by women and spontaneous prayers, improvised using formulaic constructions but suited to particular needs of the person praying or the people the praying woman was interceding on behalf of.